 Deblocking filter can be processed in parallel because it is not applied to 4x4 TU and PU boundaries.
 Within this CE, the performance of the parallel deblocking method described in JVET-D0044 is studied in terms of subjective quality and computational complexity.
 Chroma deblocking is performed in the same way as in the current deblocking.
+[Cross-checker argues that chroma is also modified to be filtered more often, see cross-checkers notes]

 Filter length decision process for luma is as follows: